scandum/quadsort/README.md

 The source code was compiled using g++ -O3 quadsort.cpp.
 Each test was ran 100 times and only the best run is reported.

+The X axis of the bar graph below is the execution time.

 ![Graph](/graph1.png)

 <details><summary><b>quadsort vs std::stable_sort vs timsort vs pdqsort vs wolfsort data table</b></summary>